jirispilka/used-cars-scraping-and-lr/README.md

 java -jar selenium-server-standalone-3.3.0.jar &
 ```

-I was a bit lazy, hence in each file below you need to setup several variables
+I was a bit lazy, hence in each file below you need to setup several variables.

 To download ads: